oskareriksson/webapplicationdevelopment-final/README.md

 #### Workflow

 I made this web application with Mobile-first in mind, since Bootstrap is a mobile-first framework.
-It scales pretty well and looks alright in modern browsers.
-I have not tested Internet Explorer yet, though.
+It scales pretty well and looks as intended in Firefox, Chrome and Safari.
+I have not tested Internet Explorer.

 I think that this project went well overall, but since the API is community made it had some flaws that staggered me a bit.
 The data structure is different for each AJAX call, so I had to take a slightly different approach for each one.